bigben130/Cybersecurity-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the ELK Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- A singular workstation public IP address seeking a destination port of 5601
+- A singular workstation public IP address (this address is pre-registered in the ELK machines security rules), it will be seeking a destination port of 5601.

 Machines within the network can only be accessed by Jump Box Provisioner.
-- Jump Box Provisioner IP: 10.1.0.4 on SSH port 22
+- Jump Box Provisioner IP: 10.1.0.4 on SSH port 22, this access is provided in the security rules covering the network.

 A summary of the access policies in place can be found in the table below.